mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 Please don't take these verses the wrong way.
 We are commanded to do good works such as helping the needy.
 {: .note}

+{% include verse.html
+text="Looking at them, Jesus said, “With men this is impossible, but **with God all things are possible**.”" verse="Matthew 19:26"
+%}

 ## The Burden of False Religion